AkshathKamath/C-Data-Structures/README.md

 # Interpreted Language Runtime System

-A dynamic runtime system and memory management implementation in C, building toward an interpreted programming language.
+A dynamic runtime system and memory management implementation in C, along with Garbage Collection.

 ## Motivation